 Marsh Creek Watershed Council (MCWC)

 The artist of the MCWC logo is Monica Sousa.
 In 2023, the MCWC held a logo contest for anyone who uses or enjoys the watershed.
 Monica's design was chosen as the winner.
-To learn more and see the additional logo submissions, click here.
+To learn more, click here.

 What is the Marsh Creek Watershed Council?